postgrespro/pg_probackup/Documentation.md

     -S slot_name
     --slot=slot_name
 Specifies the replication slot for WAL streaming.
-This option can only be used together with the --stream option.
+This option can only be used together with the `--stream` option.

     --temp-slot
 Creates a temporary physical replication slot for streaming WAL from the backed up PostgreSQL instance.
 It ensures that all the required WAL segments remain available if WAL is rotated while the backup is in progress.
 This option can only be used together with the --stream option.
-Default slot name is `pg_probackup_slot`, which can be changed via option `-S --slot`.
+Default slot name is `pg_probackup_slot`, which can be changed via option `-S / --slot`.

     --backup-pg-log
 Includes the log directory into the backup.
 This directory usually contains log messages.
 By default, log directory is excluded.